feduxorg-attic/gpx_track_generator/README.md

 ### Introduction

 The order of the gpx files which should be used by `gpx_track_generator` is important.
-It iterates over all files an concatenate the found nodes one after another.
-So make sure that all files are in the correct order.
+The script iterates over all files and concatenates the found nodes one after another.

 #### Example: